 I read about the histories of various policy shifts that benefited groups with limited capacities for self-advocacy, especially abolition and economic expansions of voting rights.
 My main takeaways were:

 - These inclusive shifts were driven to a large degree by the influence of excluded groups, so it's a mistake to conclude from them that expanding circles of caring will eventually bring about good policies for groups that can't exert influence.

-- Inclusive/exclusive political shifts usually happened because they were convenient for powerful groups, so today's advocates of excluded groups should make inclusion convenient for powerful groups, e.g. by giving Future Generations institutions mandates to consider (among other things) long-term prosperity.
+- Inclusive/exclusive political shifts usually happened because they were convenient for powerful groups, so today's advocates of voiceless groups should focus on pursuing forms of inclusion that are convenient for powerful groups, e.g. by giving Future Generations institutions mandates to consider (among other things) long-term prosperity.

 - [Edit 1/24/21: this comment from weeatquince suggests another approach along these lines: focusing more on increasing policy makers' consideration of the long-term interests of current generations, because there is much overlap between these interests and the foreseeable interests of future generations.]

 - The timing of these modern era increases in inclusion can be largely explained through the impacts of industrialization: making excluded groups more able to resist exclusion, while making conflict more costly for elites.

 - Takeaways for political strategy:

 - Look for versions of policies that are politically strategic to advocate, e.g. a policy that wins over some of the usual opposition, or a policy that will spread internationally through a positive feedback loop.